 Presidential Scholarships are offered on a selective basis to up to 25 new, full-time undergraduate day students.
 Activities and leadership are considered in addition to academic records.
-The Presidential Scholarship is renewable based on the maintenance of a minimum 3.0 cumulative grade-point average and a minimum SAT score of 1100.
+The Presidential Scholarship is renewable based on the maintenance of a minimum 3.0 cumulative grade-point average.

-Alumni Commuter Grant
+Commuter Grant

-The Southern New Hampshire University Alumni Commuter Grant program is designed to assist New Hampshire residents who plan to commute to Southern New Hampshire University undergraduate and culinary day programs on a full-time basis.
+The Southern New Hampshire University Commuter Grant program is designed to assist a limited number of academically qualified New Hampshire residents who plan to commute to Southern New Hampshire University undergraduate and culinary day programs on a full-time basis.
 Applicants must be U.S. citizens.
 Scholarships are \$2,000 per academic year for undergraduate day students.
 New students will be notified of their alumni commuter grants at the time of acceptance until the financial aid priority date of March 15.